MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-4-test-data-collections-azure-monitor-agent.md

 ## Associate pilot agents

-To test the data collections, we recommend that you identify a pilot group of servers that are representative of your environment, and associate the servers with the DCRs that you created.
+To test the data collections, we recommend that you identify a pilot group of servers that are representative of your environment and associate the servers with the DCRs that you created.

 To associate a VM with a DCR, follow these steps: